jdfincher/morse/README.md

 ./main.sh
 ```

-To rerun the app after you have closed the venv you will need to reactivate the venv by running the following command inside the mrsgen directory and then the above command.
+To rerun the app after you have closed the venv you will need to reactivate the venv by running the following command inside the mrsgen directory and then run the above command.
 ```bash
 source .venv/bin/activate
 ```

-If you get a permission error when running the `./main.sh` command simple run the below to change the files permissions.
+If you get a permission error when running the `./main.sh` command simply run the below to change the files permissions.
 ```bash
 chmod 751 main.sh
 ```